 Some disposals are linked to the dishwasher, which enables self-cleaning.
-This area often has leaks as well.
+This area commonly has leaks as well.

-These malfunctions can be fixed except for cracks in the body or interior lining of the disposal.
-If this is your problem, you will need to install a new garbage disposal.
+These malfunctions can be taken care of except for cracks in the body or interior lining of the disposal.
+If this is your problem, you will need to get a new garbage disposal.

-It can take a DIYer many hours to diagnose and make simple repairs, so consider that with the cost when deciding to take care of the problem without professional help.
+It can take a DIYer many hours to diagnose and make simple repairs, so consider that with the cost when deciding to handle the problem without professional help.

-Having a skilled technician like one from Service Experts Heating & Air Conditioning identify and fix the problem can help find other parts that may be about to go out.
-That way, you won’t end up dealing with the same disposal two weeks later.
+Having a skilled technician like one from Service Experts Heating & Air Conditioning determine and fix the problem can help locate other parts that may be about to go out.
+That way, you won’t be fixing the same disposal two weeks later.